- 1. What is an Endpoint?

 Endpoint security encompasses various solutions designed to protect network endpoints.
 Each type of endpoint security plays a vital role in safeguarding against malware, unauthorized access, and other cyber threats, including:

-- Antivirus Software: Detects, prevents, and removes malware from devices.
+- Endpoint Antivirus Software: Detects, prevents, and removes malware from devices.

 - Endpoint Detection and Response (EDR): Monitors and collects data to identify and respond to advanced threats in real time.